FloreauLuca/IMU-MotionTracking/README.md

-#IMU-Motion Tracking
+# IMU-Motion Tracking

-Bachelor project trying to track a smartphone's motion with his IMU.
+Bachelor project trying to track a smartphone's position with its IMU.